KohaILS/koha-manual-zh-cn/source/administration.rst

       - Lowercase

-      - Legacy default - this option was added to maintain the behaviour form before the other normalization rules became available.
+      - Legacy default - this option was added to maintain the behavior form before the other normalization rules became available.

       - ISBN - using this option will improve matching on ISBN.
 If your